-• Students will have the understanding of the fundamental concepts and techniques used in digital circuits.
-They will learn the structure of various number systems and its application in digital design, the ability to understand, analyze, and design various combinational and sequential circuits.
+• Students will understand the fundamental concepts and techniques used in digital circuits.
+They will learn the structure of v arious number systems and its application in digital design, the ability to understand, analyze, and design various combinational and sequential circuits.
 They will have ability to identify the basic requirements for a design application and propose a cost-effective solution.
 Also, they will develop skill to build, and troubleshoot digital circuits.

-1) Digital Logic and Computer Design by: M. Morris Mano Publisher: Pearson Education.
+1) Digital Logic and Computer Design by: M. Morris Mano

-1) Microelectronics by: Jacob Millman & Arvin Grabel, Second Edition, Publisher: McGraw - Hill International Edition
+1) Microelectronics by: Jacob Millman & Arvin Grabel, Second Edition McGraw - Hill International Edition

-- 1) To make 5-volt DC power supply.

-- 2) To verify basic logic gates.
+- 1) To verify basic logic gates.

-- 3) To verify universal gates NAND and NOR.
+- 2) To verify universal gates NAND and NOR.

-- 4) To implement half adder and full adder circuits.
+- 3) To implement half adder and full adder circuits.

-- 5) To implement circuit that converts binary to gray and gray to binary.

-- 6) (A) To implement 3X8 decoder

-- (B) Using 3X8 decoder implements 4X16 decoder.

-- 7) To implement 8X1 Multiplexer.

-- 8) (A) To implement 4-bit comparator.

-- (B) Using 4-bit comparator implements 8-bit comparator.

-- 9) To verify various flip-flops like D, T, JK.

-- 10) To implement 3-bit and 4-bit binary counters.

-- 11) To implement BCD counter.
+- 4) To implement circuit that converts binary to gray and gray to binary. - 5) (A) To implement 3X8 decoder(B) Using 3X8 decoder implements 4X16 decoder. - 6) To implement 8X1 Multiplexer. - 7) (A) To implement 4-bit comparator.(B) Using 4-bit comparator implements 8-bit comparator. - 8) To verify various flip-flops like D, T, JK. - 9) To implement 3-bit and 4-bit binary counters. - 10) To implement BCD counter.